TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Windows.md

     └── tv
 ```

-After you create the base folders to use it's time to follow the #examples-how-to-set-up-your-paths-inside-your-applications for a one-disk setup.
+After you create the base folders to use, follow the #examples-how-to-set-up-your-paths-inside-your-applications for a one-disk setup.

 ### Folder Structure (two-disk setup)